-The above photo shows the portal of the Ice Adit on the Wigwam property.
+The above photo was taken at the portal of the Ice Adit on the Wigwam property.
 The photo was taken looking north-west along the general trend of the mineral zone.
-Numerous trenches and open cuts expose mineralisation for over 2000 metres long this trend.
+Numerous trenches and open cuts expose mineralisation for over 3000 metres long this trend.
+Mineralisation has been traced for over 5Km.